Katiebird Bakes

-Soft, perfectly pumpkin spiced, and somehow gluten-free and vegan, these easy and healthy pumpkin oatmeal cookies are ideal any time of day, preferably when they’re generously coated in the optional maple glaze.
-Only one bowl and no mixer needed for this recipe and despite having no eggs, no dairy, and no gluten, these are delicious fall-flavored pumpkin oatmeal cookies!
+Soft, perfectly pumpkin spiced and chewy, these easy vegan pumpkin oatmeal cookies with maple glaze are also gluten-free using only oats and oat flour.
+One bowl and no mixer needed for this recipe and despite having no eggs, no dairy, and no gluten, these are delicious fall flavored pumpkin oatmeal cookies!

 Healthy Pumpkin Oatmeal Cookies: gluten-free and vegan | katiebirdbakes

 Please don’t stop reading just because I said gluten-free and vegan!
-You will not know it – I promise, despite their “healthy” label, these pumpkin oatmeal cookies are amazing and unbelievably easy.
+You will not know it – I promise, despite their “healthy” label, these pumpkin oatmeal cookies are chewy, deeply fall-spiced, unbelievably easy to make, and perfect for pumpkin season.

 If you love pumpkin recipes, check out these other options:

-These super soft and delicious cookies came about because — have you caught on to how I create recipes yet? — I was feeling lazy a couple weekends ago.
-It was cool and crisp and very October-y outside, we were lounging around watching college football, and I really wanted some pumpkin cookies.
+These super soft and chewy cookies came about because — have you caught on to how I create recipes yet? — I was feeling lazy a couple weekends ago.
+It was cool and crisp and very October-y outside, we were lounging around watching college football, and I really wanted some pumpkin oatmeal cookies with mega fall flavors.

 Normal, right?